 Step 6: Serve and Enjoy

-Let the frittata cool for 5 minutes, then slice and serve.
+Let the Vegetable Frittata cool for 5 minutes, then slice and serve.
 Garnish with fresh herbs and extra cheese if desired.

 Notes

-- Make It Dairy-Free: Use a plant-based milk alternative and dairy-free cheese.
+- Make It Dairy-Free: Use a plant-based dairy-free cheese.

 - Storage: Refrigerate leftovers in an airtight container for up to 4 days.